selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 ![title](screenresolution1.png)

-You can also save the screen settings by ""Layout -> Save as" ->  leaving a default directory (~/.screenlayout/)
+You can also save the screen settings by "Layout -> Save as" ->  leaving a default directory (~/.screenlayout/)

 ![title](screenresolution2.png)